Two Pieces of Marriage Advice From An Elderly Woman

 After a long day of work, most couples only have a few hours together.
 If a husband returns home to eat, shower, and slip straight into his own world, the marriage begins to resemble two adults sharing a space rather than two people sharing a life.
 It becomes difficult for any woman to feel valued in such an arrangement.

 Happier marriages often grow from simple habits.
-Going to the supermarket together, talking about what to cook for dinner, noticing when the home needs something.
+Going to the supermarket together, talking about what to cook for dinner, and noticing when the home needs something.
 These small actions build a sense of “us” rather than “you” and “me”.
 Grand gestures on special occasions are lovely, but they cannot replace the care shown in daily life.

 This is the kind of care that keeps a marriage alive.